michael105/c_vector_map/README.md

 the integers have to be inserted sequentially, but do not neccessarily need to start with 1.

-It is optimized for sequential appending elements and ramDom read access, with a known medium length of the elements. *err* Elements have to be appended necessarily in sequential order, and the structure is optimized for random access.
+It is optimized for sequentially appending elements and ramDom read access, with a known medium length of the elements. *err* Elements have to be appended necessarily in sequential order, and the structure is optimized for random access.
+On missing numbers in the sequence an error is raised.

-Inserting elements is not possible, and for deleting elements you would need to define a 'deleted marker' for yourself.
+Neither insertion nor deletion of elements is possible, and you have to supply the integer keys in sequential order for yourself.
-(Inserting would be possible when rebuilding the whole structure, but that's not for what this data structure is intended..)
+(I have to admit, this data structure is that special, there might not be that many usecases..
+Eventually mapping inodes to filenames)

 All mapped pointers are converted to relative pointers with 4 Bytes length.
-Eventually I'm going to convert the internal pointers to relative pointers as well, so it would be possible to mmap the structure in it's whole to a file.
+I'm going to convert the internal pointers to relative pointers as well, so it would be possible to mmap the structure in it's whole to a file.